Birmingham-AI/git-workshop/resources/deck.md

 ### Objective

 Provide a foundational understanding of how modern software is built and how to use Git in collaborative development.

 ---

+# Hey, y'all 👋

+- Rob Dominguez | Senior Engineer @ Hasura
+- We make accessing and orchestrating data simple and fast
+- Globally-distributed company with offices in SF and Bangalore
+- Documentation & Tooling | TypeScript, Rust, Go (all over the stack)

+---